|

 ratings entering the Royal Navy and the Royal Naval Reserve.
 About 2,500

-ratings joins most weeks of the year.
+join most weeks of the year.
+New Entry rating generally undertake a ten

 HMS Raleigh also provides professional courses in military training,